openNDS/openNDS/docs/source/config.rst

 Default: ``0`` (Disabled)

-A setting of 0 (zero) means refresh is disabled.

-This is useful for providing automated refreshing of informational or advertising content.
+This provides automated refreshing of custom content.
 Should the remote resources become unavailable, current versions will continue to be used.

 Example, set to twelve hours (720 minutes):